jerryb17/quiz-web-app/README.md

-### basic google form to check and uncheck answers with alert popUp
+### basic google form to check and uncheck answers with alert popup